fifthidea/sub/README.md

 `DNS_CACHE_TTL` defines the ammount of time should pass before cache result is ignored and new nslookup happens.

 `CHANNEL_WORKERS` defines number of cocurrent Telegram channel workers that fetch channels messages/configs.
-Keep in mind that if you large values you will meet FloodWaitError from Telegram.
+Keep in mind that if you use large values you will meet FloodWaitError from Telegram.

 #  Telethon